What is your cancellation policy?

 Where can I park?

 There are three marked parking spaces in the lot directly in front of the clinic, labeled “Equilibrium”.
 If those three spaces are full, there is metered street parking available nearby.

 Where can I obtain a copy of your HIPAA Notice of Privacy Practices?

-Equilibrium’s HIPAA Notice of Privacy Practices can be viewed in our lobby as well as downloaded from our website.
+Equilibrium’s HIPAA Notice of Privacy Practices can be viewed in our lobby as well as here on our website.

 Where can I find new patient paperwork?